Thieves Are Doing What Exactly To Take Cars In Temple, Texas? - NewsBreak

 Three DPS officers — two African American officers assigned to different units, and a Hispanic officer — all continue to work for the same agency they are suing.

-TEMPLE, Texas — Monday's court date was cancelled for the Temple woman accused of throwing hot soup in a Sol De Jalisco employee's face last year.
-Amanda Martinez was supposed to appear in front of a jury over the incident Dec.
+TEMPLE, Texas — The court date for the Temple woman accused of throwing hot soup in a Sol De Jalisco employee's face last year was rescheduled to Feb.
+27. Amanda Martinez was supposed to appear in front of a jury over the incident Monday, Dec.
 5. She faces one misdemeanor charge of assault causing bodily injury.

 baylorlariat.com